ckan/ckan/doc/maintaining/configuration.rst

 Default value: False

-Controls, whether development server handle each request in a separate thread.
+Controls whether the development server should handle each request in a separate thread.

 .. _ckan.devserver.multiprocess: